-"Lizette" was born and raised in northern California.
+"Lizette" was born and raised in the Bay area of Northern California.
 She is African-American.
-At the time of our interview, Lizette was 52 years old, lived in a comfortable home in a suburb of a major city, and worked as an administrator in the urgent care unit for one of the major hospitals.
+At the time of our interview, Lizette was 52 years old, lived in a comfortable home in a suburb of a city in the Pacific Northwest, and worked as an administrator in the urgent care unit for one of the city's major hospitals.
+The genesis of the skills she uses in her profession may be found in her service in the United States Army, her career path after graduating from high school.